Peacock Image

 Sustainability is really important to us all.
 Lorna, Anna’s mother who lives at Preston Court and manages the farm is a passionate environmentalist and embarked on a re-wilding and regeneration project 26 years ago.

 Re-Wilding and Sustainability of The Water Meadows: The Wilderness is, at its heart, a family run farm with a long-term vision to restore nature and a commitment to the sustainability of the landscape and land.
+Having been part of a re-wilding project for nearly three decades the lake is a sanctuary for wildlife.
+In summer there are dragonflies, butterflies and you may even spot a swan or two.
+Dipping birds such as lapwing are often visiting and you may hear the sound of the marsh frogs.

 ‘Re-Wilding’ & Natural Regeneration Programme,’

-The Boat House on the water meadow may not be fully viewable – this is because during winter months when we don’t have any events, we allow the 30 acre water meadow to return to its natural state.
-The grass will be uneven and the water meadow is waterlogged.
+The Boat House on the water meadow may not be fully ‘viewable’ during winter months.
+When we don’t have any events, we allow the 30 acre water meadow to return to its natural state.
+During winter the grass will be uneven and the water meadow is often waterlogged.
+This encourages dipping birds and in the Spring & Summer many rare birds nest here.
+Turtle Dove, Lapwing, Plover & Skylark have all been spotted.

 The undisturbed ditches and water ways around The Wilderness allow for unusual aquatic plants and insects to thrive.

-The tall Reeds provide a habitat for rare birds such as Bearded tits.
+The tall Reeds provide a habitat for rare birds such as Bearded Tits.

 The Role Cows have in Re-Wilding